 High sleepers really are the saving grace for otherwise messy teens and will help you and them really get their room decluttered and organised.
 A high sleeper bed features an elevated sleep area with the underneath section free for storage, desk space or even a sofa bed.
 Take for example the very clever Urban Birch High Sleeper 2.
 This ingenious bed features a comfy single bed on top with a sofa bed and two drawer unit underneath.
 It’s a great bed, especially for teens who like to invite best mates over for an impromptu sleepover.

 A cabin bed is another ideal bed for teens.
 A cabin bed features storage built into the bed frame.
-Take a look at the Lifetime Small Double Kids Cabin bed.
-Not only is this cabin a small double, perfect for growing teens, but it also has loads of brilliant storage built into the frame.
-You can even add a giant trundle drawer that runs the entire length of the bed.
+Take a look at the Lars Low Cabin Bed.
+Not only is this cabin finished in white and grey, perfect for growing teens, but it also has loads of brilliant storage built into the frame.
+There is even a trundle drawer that runs the entire length of the bed.
 Now that is a lot of storage space!

 Bunk beds no longer consist of a simple two-story frame.
 The bunk bed designs of today are far more sophisticated than that.
 Some bunk beds have shelving, storage or additional pull out beds to convert into a triple bunk.
 The Pino Triple Bed in White is a good option to maximize bed space.
 This bunk bed features an extra wide bottom bunk to fit growing teens.
 It’s not the most prestigious or luxurious (we have plenty of those on our website) but it’s a well built, affordable, practical solution.